 Cornwall festivals you won’t want to miss this year

-David Watkin, Professor of Strings at the Royal Scottish Conservatoire and Gramophone Award winner for his definitive recording of the Bach Cello Suites, will return as Guest Music Director of the 45th Easter Festival.
-He will be conducting Handel’s Messiah on 6 and 8 April.
+David Watkin, Professor of Strings at the Royal Scottish Conservatoire and Gramophone Award winner for his definitive recording of the Bach Cello Suites, will return as Guest Music Director of the 46th Easter Festival.

 Full details at endellionfestivals.org.uk

 Porthleven Food Festival, 17-19 April

 Around 40,000 people head for the stunning harbour port of Porthleven for this event, now in its 11th year, with national and international chefs giving cookery demonstrations, food stalls, street food, music and entertainment.

 It's a non-profit organisation run by talented and enthusiastic volunteers to stimulate the local economy and promote awareness of local produce.

 The Roseland Festival, 25 April - 9 May